-More recently, the Commission declaration on Stepping up the fight against undeclared work (COM (2007) 628) identified the main drivers for the informal economy, set out successful ways to reduce it and proposed a series of concrete follow-up actions at European and national levels.
+The European Union has undertaken a number of actions to reduce the incidence of undeclared work.
+In the 2007 communication mentioned above, the Commission identified the main drivers for the informal economy, set out ways to reduce it and proposed a series of concrete follow-up actions at European and national levels.